xty213/15637-teamwork/feedback/proposal2.md

 with the PayPal or Venmo APIs for payment options.

 ### Eliot
+The scope of this project looks much better for your final project.
+I think a lot of your key features have overlap with Grumblr and should not be too difficult to implement.
+You should definitely pick a couple of your additional features to try to implement to your application to ensure you meet the requirements of the final project.
+I like the auction feature and definitely think you could add a lot to that.

 ### Salem
 This looks much more doable, and it's likely that you'd be able to finish up